nobloat/blog/articles/2025-07-01-hello-blog.md

 This blog generator does exactly what I need: converts Markdown to HTML, generates an index and RSS feed, and outputs static files. **It's under 400 lines of code**, uses only the go standard library for core functionality, and I understand every part of it.

 It might not be suitable for someone who needs complex features like tags, categories, pagination, or theme systems.
-But for a simple technical blog, it's perfect.
+But for a simple blog, it's perfect.
 It fits the *"nobloat" philosophy*.

 The entire codebase is very small, making it easy to read, modify, and maintain.
+And the best part for me personally: I don't need `node`, `npm` or similar tools to build this.
+Local preview is just opening the `public/index.html` in `firefox`.
+Deployment is just an `rsync -av --delete public/ user@host:html/blog/`

 ## References